Chart Color Schemes

 Stirling is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Stirling, as per the latest Census assessment, 86.9% of dwellings were houses, with the remaining 13.1% comprising semi-detached properties, apartments, and other types.
-This contrasts with Perth metro's dwelling structure, which was 59.6% houses and 40.4% other dwellings.
-Home ownership in Stirling stood at 44.7%, with mortgaged dwellings at 39.9% and rented ones at 15.5%.
-The median monthly mortgage repayment in Stirling was $2,348, surpassing Perth metro's average of $1,950.
-The median weekly rent figure in Stirling was recorded as $410, compared to Perth metro's $350.
-Nationally, Stirling's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Stirling, as per the latest Census evaluation, 86.9% of dwellings were houses with 13.1% being other types such as semi-detached, apartments, and 'other' dwellings.
+Perth metro had a different composition with 59.6% houses and 40.4% other dwellings.
+Home ownership in Stirling was at 44.7%, while mortgaged dwellings were 39.9% and rented ones were 15.5%.
+The median monthly mortgage repayment in Stirling was $2,348, higher than Perth metro's average of $1,950.
+Weekly rent in Stirling was recorded at $410, compared to Perth metro's $350.
+Nationally, Stirling's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing